 After a further study, in 1989 the Office of Direct Federal Programs was again reorganized and renamed the Office of Federal Lands Highway (FLH), now reporting directly to the Executive Director.
 Now FLH had direct input into senior level policy, legislative development, budget formulation, and strategic planning.
 Each division was further renamed the Eastern, Central and Western Federal Lands Highway Divisions.
 Since that time each Division has relocated to Sterling, VA; Lakewood, CO; and Vancouver, WA.

 Highway legislation from 1987 through 2009 would become rife with special appropriations (congressional earmarks) from both the Highway Trust Fund and General Fund.
-Many very large FLH projects benefitted from these appropriations since program funding was insufficient.
-Projects would include the relocation of US 25E through the Cumberland Gap and construction of a 4100-foot long, twin-bore tunnel in Kentucky and Tennessee; the relocation of US 93 Hoover Dam Bypass construction of a 1900-foot long bridge over the Colorado River Gorge between Nevada and Arizona; or the reconstruction of the Going-to-the Sun Road in Glacier National Park, Wyoming.
-These projects represent three of the most prominent construction projects in FLH History in partnership with various Federal agencies and State DOTs.
-These projects have promoted FLH as a "can-do" agency and oftentimes a "partner of choice" for both Federal and State partners resulting in more and more project partnerships.
+Many FLH projects benefitted from these appropriations since core program funding was vastly insufficient for the size and breadth of proposed improvements.
+Projects would include the relocation of US 25E through the Cumberland Gap and construction of a 4100-foot long, twin-bore tunnel in Kentucky and Tennessee; the relocation of US 93 the Hoover Dam Bypass and construction of a 1,900-foot long bridge over the Colorado River Gorge between Nevada and Arizona; and the reconstruction of the Going-to-the-Sun Road in Glacier National Park, Wyoming.
+While these projects represent three of the most prominent construction projects in FLH history in partnership with various Federal agencies and State DOTs, they also showcased FLH's ability to design and construct award-winning facilities in some of the most technically challenging and environmentally sensitive environments.
+These projects have promoted FLH as a "can-do" agency and oftentimes a "partner of choice" for both Federal and State partners which has resulted in more and more project partnerships.

 TEA-21 and the following legislation, Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), would also change the Indian Reservation Roads Program.
 These Acts allowed a tribal negotiated rule making, changed the funding formula, substantially increased funding, provided for a bridge program and by Agreement with FHWA, allowed funding to be directly allocated to Tribes bypassing the Bureau of Indian Affairs.
-This Program, administered within the Washington Headquarters with staff located in the Western Division, has over 130 Tribes nationally under program funding agreements with FLH.
+Now the Tribal Transportation Program, administered within the Washington Headquarters and staff located in both Western and Central, has over 120 Tribes nationally under program funding agreements with FLH.

-On July 6, 2012, Moving Ahead for Progress in the 21st Century (MAP-21), formally changed the structure of the FLHP to the Federal Lands Transportation Program (FLTP).
-This legislation eliminated the Forest Highway and Public Lands Discretionary Programs, and the new Federal Lands Access Program.
-While similar both in funding and administration as the Forest Highway Program, any project that provides access to through or within any public lands (not just forests) is eligible.
-A Program Decision Committee, made up of representatives from the State, FHWA, and local representative, select the projects submitted for funding.
-MAP-21 would also create new FLTP programs for the Forest Service, Bureau of Land Management and the Army Corps of Engineers.
-As a side note, congressional earmarks were eliminated.
+On July 6, 2012, Moving Ahead for Progress in the 21st Century (MAP-21) formally changed the structure of the FLHP to the Federal Lands Transportation Program (FLTP) creating new programs for the Forest Service, Bureau of Land Management and the Army Corps of Engineers.
+The legislation also eliminated the Public Lands Highway Program (which included the Forest Highway and Public Lands Discretionary Programs), and replaced it with the new Federal Lands Access Program.
+While similar both in funding and administration as the Forest Highway Program, any public road that provides access to through or within any public lands (not just forests) is eligible.
+A Program Decision Committee, made up of State, FHWA, and local representatives, select the projects submitted for funding.
+The Access Program greatly expanded FLH interactions with States, Counties and locals through those routes that significantly contribute to enhancing access to the Federal estate.

-While earmarks were eliminated, a new discretionary program, Transportation Investment Generating Economic Recovery (TIGER) grants was authorized with the American Recovery and Reinvestment Act of 2009.
-These competitive grants are for capital investments in surface transportation infrastructure, and have provided funding opportunities for FLH partners and projects.
-While many of these TIGER grants are for road and bridge projects such as the Beartooth Highway in Wyoming, FLH was asked to assist with, funding, agreements and oversight of railroad improvements to increase clearance for double-stacked trains along the Heartland train corridor from Ohio to Virginia (1,262 miles).
-FLH's ability to facilitate multi-State agreements is recognized by many as a means to overcome barriers between states and private-partnerships to reach agreement and deliver projects faster.
+While MAP-21 eliminated congressional earmarks, a new discretionary program, Transportation Investment Generating Economic Recovery (TIGER) grants was authorized with the American Recovery and Reinvestment Act of 2009.
+These competitive grants are for capital investments in surface transportation infrastructure, and have provided further funding opportunities for FLH partners and projects.
+While many of these TIGER grants are for road and bridge projects such as the Beartooth Highway in Wyoming, FLH was asked to assist with a public-private partnership, funding, agreements and oversight of railroad improvements to increase clearance for double-stacked trains along the Heartland train corridor from Ohio to Virginia (1,264 miles).
+FLH's ability to work multi-State agreements is recognized by many as a means to overcome barriers between states and public-private partnerships to reach agreement and deliver projects faster.

-State DOTs now look for FLH delivery especially when federal lands issues cloud a State's path for delivery.
+State DOTs now look for FLH delivery especially when federal lands issues, and in some cases even State law, cloud a State's path for delivery.
 FLH has become directly involved assisting State DOTs and territorial governments with delivery of the Federal-aid program.
-Agreements with Alaska, Hawaii, Virginia and the Virgin Island governments allow FLH to assist each DOT directly with either multiple or singular Federal-aid projects.
+Agreements with Alaska, Hawaii, Virginia and the Virgin Islands governments allow FLH to assist each DOT directly with either multiple or singular Federal-aid projects.
 New projects such as the Lahaina Bypass on Maui, the Chickaloon Bridge on Glenn Highway near Anchorage, or Raphune Hill road reconstruction on St. Thomas are examples of FLH's continuing assistance.

 The FHWA has, for more than 100 years, contributed its highway engineering expertise to the planning, location, design and construction of highways and parkways in the federal domain for other governmental and state agencies.
 The many beautiful highways and parkways constructed under the Federal Lands Highway Program is a legacy for future generations to enjoy as they serve the transportation systems of our public lands and our Federal and state partners.